pursuit-curriculum/unit-front-end-web-development/node-projects-and-organization/readme.md

 module.exports = { message, anotherMessage };
 ```

-To import these variables, go to `index.js`

-This console.log will now be the entire object:
+To import these variables, go to `index.js`.
+This log will now be the entire object:

 ```js
 // index.js